EdgeFirstAI/documentation/docs/datasets/tutorials/annotations.md

 <figcaption>Sample Annotations</figcaption>
 </figure>

 To reduce the effort required during the annotation process, EdgeFirst Studio provides the tools to auto annotate either a single image or a sequential set of frames in a dataset by leveraging SAM-2 auto-segment and tracking capabilities.
 The following sections will describe this auto-annotation feature.
-Please note that it is not always guaranteed that the auto-annotations will yeild 100% accuracy, so EdgeFirst Studio provides the tools to audit the existing annotations to correct any mistaked which will be described in the audit sections below.
+Please note that it is not always guaranteed that the auto-annotations will yeild 100% accuracy, so EdgeFirst Studio provides the tools to audit the existing annotations to correct any mistakes which will be described in the audit sections below.

 ## Dataset Labels